 An important Literacy Musing Mondays Linkup announcement: We will take a break next week for the Fourth of July holiday.
 Enjoys fireworks and picnics as we celebrate our nation’s birthday.
 Don’t forget to thank God for our freedom and pray for the future.

 Now let’s celebrate reading and learning by reviewing:

 Last Week’s Top Clicked Post!

-Leslie’s Favorite Post of the Week:
+My Favorite Post of the Week:

+Remember to check out other hosts’ blogs to see which posts from last week were their favorites.
 Want to be the next to be featured!
 Just link up a post and if you are read the most, we will feature you.
 Also please make sure you link back to us so others will know about our link up and join in.
 We try to make it worth your while to linkup with us by promoting your posts across our social media networks.
 We also pin our most clicked and featured posts to our Pinterest Board each week!